 On January 24, 2012, the judge entered the default judgment, stating that he was doing so for willful and wanton disregard of the orders of this court in a manner which flaunts and otherwise mocks and ignores the essential discovery of the very information which is the subject of this lawsuit.
-He issued a permanent injunction and scheduled a damages hearing for

-January 25, 2012.
+He issued a permanent injunction and scheduled a damages hearing for January 25, 2012.
 That hearing did not go forward.
-However, Mr. Whittemore has fraudulently asserted that Judge Adams assessed a \$5.5 million dollar sanction on Dr. Mikovits, and she believed him, and filed for bankruptcy protection on March 1, 2013.
-It is on that date that Mr. & Mrs. Whittemore filed a fraudulent claim in the Bankruptcy Court asserting a judgment that was false, fraudulent and fictitious against Dr. Mikovits.
-This fraudulent act, committed on March 1, 2013, has triggered the statute of limitations as of that date, and has mooted all defenses by WPI, Mr. & Mrs. Whittemore, Vincent Lombardi, Carli Kinne, and Michael Hillerby, each of whom conspired to defraud Dr. Mikovits through their wrongful acts.
+However, Mr. Whittemore has fraudulently asserted that Judge Adams assessed a \$5.5 million dollar sanction on Dr. Mikovits, and she believed him, and filed for bankruptcy protection on September 4, 2012.
+On March 1, 2013,

+Mr. & Mrs. Whittemore filed a fraudulent claim in the Bankruptcy Court asserting a judgment that was false, fraudulent and fictitious against Dr. Mikovits.
+This fraudulent act, committed on March 1, 2013, has triggered the statute of limitations as of that date, and has mooted all defenses by WPI, Mr. & Mrs. Whittemore, Vincent Lombardi, Carli Kinne, and Michael Hillerby, each of whom conspired to defraud Dr. Mikovits through their wrongful acts, as all of the within defendants were in an active conspiracy to defraud Dr. Mikovits, as laid out in the Amended Complaint.

-On March 14, 2012, Judge Adams recused himself on this case.
-Prior to going on record there was a long conversation between the judge and the attorney for Whittemore.
+On March 14, 2012, Judge Adams recused himself.
+Prior to going on record there was a long conversation between the judge and Jones the attorney for Dr. Mikovits.
 The judge began his commentary by stating that he had seen a television story about the Congressman who warned anyone who ever accepted a campaign contribution from Harvey Whittemore to donate that contribution immediately to charity within two weeks.
 He added that these statements presented a problem for him personally because he lives on his salary and he used the contributions from Harvey Whittemore, his family members and the affiliated Whittemore companies on his campaign as a judge.
 A discussion ensued in which the judge asked Dr. Mikovits' lawyers whether they were planning on filing a motion to disqualify.
 When they answered in the affirmative, he asked them not to file that motion immediately as he was going on vacation and he did not want to disturb his vacation with this issue.
 That was all mooted the next day when the judge issued a decision recusing himself.

-To conclude this portion of the tragic recount, Dr. Mikovits has very recently been forced to liquidate all of her property and to turn over the proceeds to the WPI, by order of the US Bankruptcy Court, in March of 2013.
+To conclude this portion of the tragic recount, Dr. Mikovits has very recently been forced to liquidate all of her property and to turn over the proceeds to the WPI, by order of the US Bankruptcy Court, in March of 2014.
+She is unable to participate in federally funded studies as a scientist, and her harm is continuing to this day, and will continue until she has a chance to clear her name.